 - Coordinate underground infrastructure work for road, water, gas, electric and broadband to yield construction savings and reduce traffic disruptions from construction work.

 - Invest in regions without a developed pipeline network to bring down home heating costs in places like New England and make manufacturers more competitive.

-The NAM has been encouraged that lawmakers are focusing on energy as a key component of a broader infrastructure package.
+The National Association of Manufacturers has been encouraged that lawmakers are focusing on energy as a key component of a broader infrastructure package.
 We’ll be at the table working to drive solutions that make manufacturers more competitive.